 Code of Conduct FAQ

-- During a playtest session in your #current-table-chat channel, share links to help your playtesters follow along with your game's progress.
+- During a playtest session in your #current-table-chat channel, share links to newsletter signups, your website, or social media interested playtesters can use to follow along with your future progress

 - During convention open hours in #coffee-talk-text, post links to resources you are discussing in Coffee Talk Voice

-- During convention open hours in #tech-chat, post links to resources that help other attendees overcome tech issues to have a better Protospiel weekend
+- During OR outside of convention open hours in #clubhouse, post links to resources that help others in their game design journey

 - Links to other Discord servers

-- Before the event you've purchased a ticket for, register for the Attendees Directory at https://protospiel.online/attendee-submission/ and share any 3 links you want.
+Before the convention weekend you've purchased a ticket for, register for the Attendees Directory and share any 3 links you want.

-- If you would like to invite a specific person to an online community, ask them over voice chat if they would like the link.
-If they agree, send them a link via Discord direct message.
+If you'd like to invite a specific person to an outside Discord server, ask them over voice chat if they would like the join link.
+If they agree, send them the join link via Discord direct message.

-- Post about your community to any public text channel (#clubhouse, #coffee-talk-text, #looking-for-a-game, #suggestions, or #tech-chat)
+- Post about your community to any public text channel (#clubhouse, #coffee-talk-text, #share-your-wins)

 - Send a batch of unrequested individual Discord direct messages about your community to members in the Protospiel Online server.